jwergieluk/wergieluk-com/content/posts/binary-sequences.md

 each other.
 Proper calibration of the market risk model that brings the dependency of the exceedance events to a low level is typically much more difficult than simple calibration of the exceedance frequency.
 But this is especially important in the times of financial distress, because underestimating the risk leads inevitably to underhedging, and, possibly, to more severe losses.

+_Many thanks to Sarah Khatry for reading drafts of this blog post and contributing countless improvement ideas and corrections._

 ## References